-Northumberland Day is an initiative that celebrates its fifth year in 2021, after four hugely successful celebrations in 2017, 2018, 2019 and 2020.
+Northumberland Day is an initiative that celebrates its sixth year in 2022.
 It is privately run by Catapult PR Ltd and funded solely by this passionate public relations consultancy.

 Originally, back in 2015, the day was championed by Langley Castle Hotel, based in Langley-on-Tyne, which wished to create a county day upon which everyone and anyone in Northumberland, who wishes to do something to demonstrate their love of their county, can do so.
 It retains this ethos to this day.

 Having generated fabulous reactions, Catapult and Langley Castle brought together a group of potential supporters and they, and this group of passionate individuals, took the concept on and agreed a date on which the initiative could take place in 2017.